sumowll/BD4H-Bootcamp/web/spark-graphx.md

   section: [2, 4]
 ---

+{% objective %}
+- Understand composition of graph in Spark GraphX.
+- Being able to create graph.
+- Being able to use built-in graph algorithm.
+{% endobjective %}

 In this section, we show how to create a graph with patient and diagnostic code.
 Then, we show how to run algorithms on the the newly created graph.

 # Basic concept
 Spark GraphX abstracts the graph as a concept named property graph, which means that each edge and vertex is associated with some property.
 The `Graph` class has below definition

 ```scala
 class Graph[VD, ED] {